stillwater-sc/universal/README.md

 ## Verification Suite

-Normally, the verification suite is run as part of the _make test_ command in the build directory.
-However, it is possible to run specific components of the test suite, for example, to validate algorithmic changes to more complex arithmetic functions, such as square root, exponent, logarithm, and trigonometric functions.
+Typically, the verification suite is run as part of the build directory's _make test_ command.
+However, it is possible to run specific test suite components, for example, to validate algorithmic changes to more complex arithmetic functions, such as square root, exponent, logarithm, and trigonometric functions.

 Here is an example: